 - The name of the company/employer that you applied or interviewed at, or the training provider and course title of the training that you attended.

-[For self-employed persons]: In lieu of job search or training, you may submit relevant supporting evidence of your attempts to reach out to clients/business (e.g. pivoting business to cater to wider target audience, actors attending auditions, putting up advertisements to solicit for business) in the 2 months before your application.
+In lieu of these, self-employed persons may submit relevant supporting evidence of two attempts to reach out to clients/business (e.g. pivoting business to cater to wider target audience, actors attending auditions, putting up advertisements to solicit for business) in the two months before your application.

 Supporting Documents for Job Search/ Training Efforts